-Changes in the fair values of the Additional Warrants are recorded as other income (expense) in the condensed consolidated statements of operations and comprehensive loss.
+Changes in the fair values of the Additional Warrants were recorded as other income (expense) in the condensed consolidated statements of operations and comprehensive loss.
 In addition to the relative fair value of the Tranche A Warrant, the original issue discount and certain debt issuance costs were recorded as a discount to the Tranche A Loan, the total of which will be accreted to the Tranche A Loan as interest expense over the life of the Tranche A Loan using the effective interest method.
-The fair values of the derivative liabilities associated with the Tranche B Warrant and Tranche C Warrant are recorded as loan commitment prepaid assets on the Closing Date, which are included in the condensed consolidated balance sheets in other non-current assets, and will be reclassified as discounts to the associated Term Loan balances at such time that they are drawn.
+The fair values of the derivative liabilities associated with the Tranche B Warrant and Tranche C Warrant are recorded as loan commitment prepaid assets on the Oaktree Closing Date, which are included in the condensed consolidated balance sheets in other non-current assets, and will be reclassified as discounts to the associated Oaktree Term Loan balances at such time that they are drawn.

-The effective interest rate in effect as of June 30, 2024 was 15.9%.
-As of June 30, 2024 and December 31, 2023, the carrying value of the Term Loan was \$102,494 and \$101,544, which is classified as a long-term liability on the condensed consolidated balance sheets.
-The future principal payments due under the Oaktree Credit Agreement, excluding interest and the end of term charge, are as follows:
+As of December 31, 2023, the carrying value of the Oaktree Term Loan was \$101,544, which was classified as a long-term liability on the condensed consolidated balance sheets.